 You'd think a famous writer would have insight into the world around him and into humanity.
 But when Anthony Horowitz answered questions in Newsround's When I Was 10 spot he simply demonstrated rather narrow-minded thinking.
 In answer to:-

 Anthony Horowitz: Erm .. it was an all-boys school.

 Even though there are thousands of LGBT people in showbiz, the industry as a whole has a history of discrimination.

 Eight years ago, at a time when CBBC was inclusive, Newsround reported Declan Donnelly's concerns that show bosses were treating Pop Idol winner Will Young, who had recently come out as gay, worse than runner-up Gareth Gates.

 It looks like a similar cause for concern exists now, with winner Joe McElderry attracting less media attention than the X Factor runner-up, Olly Murs.
 The difference, these days, is that no-one now seems willing to speak out against prejudice.
 It is also the case that some of the X Factor and Strictly Come Dancing outcomes are likely to have been the result of racism rather than intrinsic artistic merit.

-Take a look at this sketch from Hedz in TMi Friday, episode 1.
+Take a look at this sketch from Hedz in TMi Friday.
 It seems that Cheryl Cole isn't very pleased to have Joe McElderry as a replacement date.
 Cheryl ends the sketch with "Just my luck."
 Although I can think of an innocent explanation, given that CBBC has form in regard to anti-LGBT discrimination many young viewers will assume that Cheryl's reaction is a result of Joe's sexual orientation.